xavierjohn/FunctionalDDD/README.md

  `IfOkAsync` is used to call functions that returns `Result` and the return value is important.

- `FinallyAsync` is used to return a value.
+ `UnwrapAsync` is used to return a value.
 It is used to convert `Result` to a value.
 It get called in success and failed cases.

  ### Example 2 Validation
  ```csharp